Skip to content

 class NER(PredictiveTask[TaskPromptSignature, TaskResult, _TaskBridge]):

-"""Extract named entities from text using various engines."""
+"""Extract named entities from text using various model wrappers."""

 def __init__(